FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-04-26-angular-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

   ]
 ---

-In the last [blogpost](http://offering.solutions/blog/articles/2016/04/19/angular-asp-net-webapi-azure-cordova-cross-platform-2/)I lost a few words about the REST-API the FoodChooser is talking to.
+In the last [blog post](http://offering.solutions/blog/articles/2016/04/19/angular-asp-net-webapi-azure-cordova-cross-platform-2/)I lost a few words about the REST-API the FoodChooser is talking to.
 In this blog I want to talk about the clients I developed.
 This is: Angular, ASP.NET WebAPI, Azure & Cordova, Cross Platform – My Private Hackathon Part 2.

 Well I started coding an AngularJs 1.x Client with Typecript which is available here